 I’d set off on this trip wondering if I could actually do this.
 It was a personal test both in hiking the hills and in the 200+ yard shots.
 I consider the trip as wildly successful, but I also know it doesn’t come close to those of you who hunt sheep/goat in the Rocky Mountains, but it gave me a taste of what it’s like.
-I thoroughly enjoyed the hunt and I’m sure I put a lot of pressure on my guide and he never let it show and was very pleasant, professional, and all around good guy the entire time.
+I thoroughly enjoyed the hunt and I’m sure I put a lot of pressure on my guide and he never let it show and was a very pleasant, professional, and all-around good guy the entire time.

-The 3rd day we went to a completely different area to hunt red leg partridges.
+On the 3rd day, we went to a completely different area to hunt red leg partridges.
 Something I’ve never done before.
 I’ve never hunted with a shotgun and never hunted birds.
 So completely new to me and before the hunt started we all got together and discussed safety, when to shoot and when not to shoot, fields of fire, etc. The partridge hunt was fun.
 We bagged 36 birds.
-In this picture half are hunters and the other half are the guides.
+In this picture, half are hunters and the other half are the guides.
 The gal in the blue came along as an observer to see what this was all about, but I neglected to tell her the high vis color was orange instead of blue, but it all worked out.
 The gal with the camera is a professional photographer and this picture will probably end up on one of the Spiritual Outdoor Adventures with Jimmy Sites episodes.

-Tuorism in Madrid
+Tourism in Madrid

 I really enjoyed the hunt with Iberhunting and I couldn’t ask for a better guide.
 In retrospect, I think he made the hunt.
 He made the hike and stalk on that first day very special and one that I will remember every time I look at my Ibex.

 The next day we said our goodbyes to the Iberhunting team and they took us to Madrid where we spent a couple of days sightseeing before flying home.
-The first day we did the sightseeing on our own, but the 2nd day we hired a guide to give us a walking tour of the old town.
+The first day we did the sightseeing on our own, but on the 2nd day, we hired a guide to give us a walking tour of the old town.
 We asked the hotel concierge to recommend someone and they called Esther Benito Herranz.
 She met us at the hotel to lead us on the walk.
 She also explained some of the hazards (I.e. pickpockets) and what to watch for and how to prevent problems.
-On the walk she told us about the history of Madrid and how it was founded.
-It was originally a watch tower and became a place where royalty hunted bears with a royal palace finally being built.
+On the walk, she told us about the history of Madrid and how it was founded.
+It was originally a watchtower and became a place where royalty hunted bears with a royal palace finally being built.
 Madrid’s emblem is a tree and a bear to reflect the hunting roots of the city.

 She pointed out one of the gates of the city, the marker at the post office where everything originates, and explained that the current buildings are built on top of rubble and the original wall can still be seen in the basement of one of the buildings.

 This was a really great trip and I thank everyone involved.
 Mercedes with Iberhunting needs to be mentioned as well.
 She is the one I emailed with questions prior to coming over for the hunt to be sure I had everything.
-But, more importantly she coordinated and conducted the trips for the ladies.
+But, more importantly, she coordinated and conducted the trips for the ladies.
 My wife tells me she had a great time and will let me go hunting again as long as I take her along with me.